edeforas/BeeDNN/HOWTO.md

+# BeeDNN Howto

-# BeeDNN is a Deep Learning library in C++.
+BeeDNN is a Deep Learning library in C++.
+Train model, predict results, on any platform, with a FPU.

-(There is also an prototyping python code to test quickly new ideas).

-Compilation projects are using VisualStudio2019 or CMake.

 ## 0/ Prerequisite:

-The only dependency needed is a C++ compiler.
+BeeDNN only need a C++ compiler, no other dependencies.
-This tutorial is using VisualStudio2019, any recent version is ok.
-This code can also be compiled under GCC or CLang
+Projects files are using CMake or VisualStudio2019.
 To compile, use the vs2019 project files or the CMake files.
-With vs2019 the CMake files can be used if needed.
+This tutorial use the vs2019 files.
 The sample codes are commented and are mostly self explanatory.

+To speed up training, it is possible to use the eigen library, see in below samples.

-## 1/ First classification.
-The sample is sample_classification_xor
+## 1/ First classification: XOR classification

+This sample learn to reproduce a XOR gate
-For the first classification, double clic on the all.sln solution file in the src/ folder, then:
+Launch the all.sln solution file in the src/ folder, then:

 Compile the sample `sample_classification_xor`, run.
 You should see the text :